WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/07-finance/index.md

 In some rare cases, you may be able to claim for time worked during a hire.
 This is generally only for a larger hires with the University itself, and will be clearly stated beforehand.
-This can be claimed by filling in the [Payments to Other Students Form](https://www.warwicksu.com/societies-sports/exec-resources/finance/financeforms/) and then emailing this to <exec@warwicktechcrew.co.uk>, stating the hire, hours worked and amount to be paid.
+This can be claimed by filling in the [Payments to Other Students Form](https://www.warwicksu.com/societies-sports/exec-resources/finance/financeforms/) and then emailing this to exec@warwicktechcrew.co.uk, stating the hire, hours worked and amount to be paid.
 This email can then be printed and used as the receipt in an MRF.

 ### More Urgent Payments